Patient Education

-The truth is, the large majority of new mothers experience these feelings, which are consequently dubbed the "baby blues".
+The truth is that most new mothers experience these feelings, which are consequently dubbed the “baby blues.”
 Around 70-80% of new mothers get the baby blues, which includes symptoms such as:

 • Having trouble sleeping or eating